quickbrownfox319/quickbrownfox319.github.io/_posts/2023-08-12-reverse-engineering-thermostat.md

 bytearray(b'\x9D\x60\x18')
 ```

-Comparing our result matches what the data sheet describes in Table 8.7 below for an IS25LP128F chip, which is what we have.
+Comparing our result to Table 8.7 from the datasheet matches an IS25LP128F chip, which is what we have.

 ![25lp device id](/images/20230812/is25lp-prodid.png)

-Cool!
 This is helpful for giving a sort of first pass on checking if a device works (dark foreboding ahead here).

 Using our AD2 with Digilent's Waveforms logic analyzer function shows us a nice readout to confirm our device functionality.

 ![25lp spi read device id](/images/20230812/25lp-spi-read-product-id.png)

+[^5]: [Mode](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface#Clock_polarity_and_phase) is basically when to sample data on the clock signal, with mode 0 being the rising edge of the clock.
+The data sheet will tell you which one to use specifically for your operation.

 ## Dumping Flash Chip #1
 So that's cool and all, but how about dumping the entire SPI flash?
 We could continue with scripting with Python and PyFTDI (and I may write about this later), but there's a program that we can use to cheese this called [flashrom](https://flashrom.org/).
-Flashrom is an open source project that basically compiles support for many kinds of flash chips for issuing common commands such as writing, reading, or erasing.
+Flashrom is an open source project that basically compiles support for many kinds of flash chips for common operations such as writing, reading, or erasing.

 We can try running flashrom directly to see if it detects the flash chip like this (tailored for Tigard's FTDI 2232H since that's what I'm using):